bola-de-gude-12/docs/Continia Document Capture/New and Planned/Documents and templates/Support for the SimplerInvoicing format in the Netherlands.md

 ## Feature details

 With the implementation of the feature, Continia eDocuments will support the sending and receipt of eDocuments in the Dutch SimplerInvoicing format using the Continia Delivery Network.
 This will only apply to invoices and credit memos.

+For more information, see [Setting up the SimplerInvoicing format in eDocuments](@DC-489).